About the Village’s Finance Department

 The assessed value of property for tax purposes is determined by the British Columbia Assessment Authority.
 The Authority is established under provincial legislation, and is independent of the municipality.
 The Village is not involved in determining assessed values.

-What is included on my annual Tax Notice?
+What other taxes are included on my annual Tax Notice?

 Your annual tax notice includes ALL property taxes – those imposed by the Village and those imposed by other governing jurisdictions.
-The Village of Lumby collects taxes on behalf of others as follows:
+The Village of Lumby collects and remits taxes on behalf of these others as follows:

 |School Taxes||These are remitted to the Provincial Government|